nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 ### `ipc.readArrowSchema`

-*Read the Arrow schema from an Arrow file*
+*Read the schema from an Arrow file*

 ```q
 .arrowkdb.ipc.readArrowSchema[arrow_file]